LSEG-API-Samples/Article.RTH.Python.REST.OndemandRequestTimeAndSales/README.md

 CARR.PA,Market Price,2016-09-29T11:59:46.552806988Z,Trade,23.245,182,11:59:46.000000000
 ```

 ### Python Example

 #### Prerequisite

 * To run the example user should have python 2.7 or 3.6 installed on OS.
 User can download python installer from below link.
 Basically user can open the example with any text editor.
 There are a free Python IDE such as PyCharm Community edition and Visual Studio Code user can use to open python source file.

 ```text
 https://www.python.org
 ```

 * In order to access Tick Historical end point, user must have DSS account with permission to access Tick Historical’s REST API.
-Please contact Thomson Reuters Account representative if you need a new account or additional permission.
+Please contact Refinitiv Account representative if you need a new account or additional permission.

 * To use HTTP request and get responses back, This example use Python requests module.
 If user don’t have requests installed in python library, please run below pip install command to install requests module.

 > pip install requests